hitanshijain/social_app1/README.md

 Personalized
 Non-Personalized

+Things We will be implementing in our recommendation engine are:-

+**Recommendation Engine Input Features:-**
+   * profile information
+   * courses
+   * Major
+   * Colleges(looking specifically for Boston based Colleges)
+   * professional interests
+   * More....( We have limited ourselves to these for now.)

+**Recommendation output is User recommended**

 ## User stories
 - As an app user, I want to have basic functionalities like login, create profile, post, follow, chat, search and get notifications.